Menu

 NI car insurance costs for different age groups

-Premiums fall sharply as drivers move into the 25-34 age group, with an average drop of 45%.
-This decline is steeper than in most other regions, suggesting insurers see young NI drivers as particularly high risk.
+Premiums fall sharply as drivers move into the 25-34 age group, with an average drop of 43% to £786.
+This significant decline suggests that while insurers view the youngest NI drivers as particularly high risk, premiums stabilize quickly as they gain experience.

 Region 17-2425-3435-4445-6465+